cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/manager-license.md

 ![first login screen]( /images/ui/license/first-login-screen.png )

-**Go to app** button will be disabled until you activate the product wiht valid license.
+**Go to app** button will be disabled until you activate the product by uploading a valid license.

-To activate the product:
+To activate the Manager:

-1. Paste license key into text area.
+1. Paste your licens into the text area.
-1. Click **Update** button.
+1. Click on the **Update** button.
-1. See all license details on the screen after successful update and **Go to app** button is enabled.
+1. After the license was successfully uploaded you can See all it's details on the screen, and **Go to app** button is enabled.
 1. Click **Go to app** button to go to the main application page.

 # License Management

-When your product has been activated, you can always check the license details, current license status and update the license.
+You can always check installed licenses details or upload a new license.

 ## License View